hashintel/hash/deploy/terraform/README.md

 You've already seen the SSH command located in [`./hash/ssh_bastion.sh`](./hash/ssh_bastion.sh) which is used to SSH into the AWS VPC.
 This SSH connection is general-purpose and can be used without the tunnel part just as `./ssh_bastion.sh` without any args.

-Alternatively you should be able to start a AWS Systems Manager session to the bastion host from the AWS Console, https://us-east-1.console.aws.amazon.com/systems-manager/session-manager/sessions?region=us-east-1 (change region to your desired region).
+Alternatively, you should be able to start an AWS Systems Manager session to the bastion host from the AWS Console, https://us-east-1.console.aws.amazon.com/systems-manager/session-manager/sessions?region=us-east-1 (change region to your desired region).

-The ECS Fargate containers are also accessible thorugh the AWS CLI using Fargate Exec.
-And example command would look like this:
+The ECS Fargate containers are also accessible through the AWS CLI using Fargate Exec.
+An example command would look like this:

 ```sh
 $ aws ecs list-tasks --cluster h-hash-prod-usea1-ecs --service h-hash-prod-usea1-appsvc